matthewearl/tasquakepy/README.md

 ## Installation

 1. Install [libtasquake](https://github.com/matthewearl/TASQuake/blob/me/lib/LIB.md).
+The rest of this readme assumes libtasquake is installed in `~/TASQuake/`.

-2. Setup a virtualenv, and then run:
+2. Setup a virtualenv, and then run to install tasquakepy (this repo):
 ```bash
 git clone git@github.com:matthewearl/tasquakepy.git
 pip install Cython